Skip to Main Content

 • Most attorneys access primary sources through expensive databases called Lexis and Westlaw.

-• While you are an undergraduate, your best option for accessing primary sources is Nexis Uni, a budget version of Lexis that supplements primary sources with citators, annotations, and headnotes.
+• If you do not have access to Lexis or Westlaw, a good alternative is Nexis Uni, a budget version of Lexis that supplements primary sources with citators, annotations, and headnotes.
 These tools flag possible problems with a source (e.g. a case that has been overturned or a statute that has been struck down) and allow you to find similar sources.
 See the tabs on the left for details on how to use these tools.

 • The federal government and most of the states post copies of their statutes, regulations, and cases online.
 States often contract with Westlaw and Lexis to provide free versions of their laws, without the added tools provided by the paid Westlaw and Lexis databases.